Robin Mountfield: Personal life

 In 1963, Mountfield married Anne Newsham.
 Together they had two sons and a daughter.
 His daughter, Helen Mountfield, is a barrister and the Principal of Mansfield College, Oxford.

 He died on 9 November 2011.

 Honours

-Mountfield was appointed a Companion of the Order of the Bath (CB) in the 1988 Birthday Honours.
-He was promoted to Knight Commander of the Order of the Bath (KCB) in the 1999 New Year Honours shortly after his retirement.
+Mountfield was appointed a Companion of the Order of the Bath (CB) in the 1988 Birthday Honours and was promoted to Knight Commander of the Order (KCB) in the 1999 New Year Honours shortly after his retirement.